zzzDavid/OFA-FPGA/README.md

 $ docker pull xilinx/vitis-ai:tools-1.0.0-cpu
 ```

 > Vitis GPU docker is currently not available.
-This is because legal is working on the license for GPU software in the GPU container.
-Hopefully it will get resolved soon. [link](https://forums.xilinx.com/t5/AI-and-Vitis-AI/Vitis-AI-Can-not-download-GPU-tools-container/td-p/1051257)
+This is because legal issues with the license for GPU software in the GPU container.
+Hopefully it will get resolved soon. [report link](https://forums.xilinx.com/t5/AI-and-Vitis-AI/Vitis-AI-Can-not-download-GPU-tools-container/td-p/1051257)

 To start a docker container:
 ```sh